ftheberge/ABCDoo_Experiments/README.md

 The experiments are found in various directories:

-### CompareAlgorithms

-Code to compare clustering algorithms over several ABCDoo graphs with varying parameters.
+* **CompareAlgorithms**: Code to compare clustering algorithms over several ABCDoo graphs with varying parameters.